Return to Index

-- While depressed persons are at much greater risk of harming themselves than others, take any threats against others very seriously and seek professional advice quickly.
-This is particularly true if a threat involves a family member since spouses and children are among the most common homicide victims of depressed individuals.
+- While depressed persons are at much greater risk of harming themselves than others, take any threats against others seriously and seek professional advice quickly.
+This is particularly true if a threat involves a family member, since spouses and children are among the most common homicide victims of depressed individuals.

 The Good News